Aicha-code/family-tree-core/README.md

 ## Overview

-Family Tree Core is a Python domain-level implementation of a family tree / kinship system.
+Family Tree Core is a Python domain-level implementation of a family tree / kinship modeling system.

-This repository focuses exclusively on the core data structures, relationships, and algorithms required to model family relationships such as parents, children, spouses, siblings, and extended kinship (e.g. cousins), without any dependency on a database, web framework, or user interface.
+This repository focuses exclusively on the core data structures, relationships, and algorithms required to model family relationships such as:
+- parents
+- children
+- spouses
+- siblings
+- cousins
+- grandparents
+- extended kinship

+The system is intentionally built without any dependency on databases, frameworks, or user interfaces.

 The goal is to design a clean, privacy-first, and culturally flexible foundation that can later be integrated into different applications (CLI tools, Django apps, research tools, etc.).